 Locations: Bemidji (MN)

-The Bachelor of Science in Criminal Justice degree at Bemidji State University offers students a flexible way to pursue one of four academic concentrations: law enforcement, corrections, victimology, and tribal justice.
+The Bachelor of Science in Criminal Justice degree at Bemidji State University offers distance learners the opportunity to pursue one of four academic concentrations: Law Enforcement, Corrections, Victimology, and Tribal Justice.
+An optional minor is available in criminal justice.
 The instructors for this online law enforcement degree program have extensive experience in the field of criminal justice.
-The program combines a strong liberal arts education along with the ethics, values, and skills needed to pursue career opportunities in law enforcement as well as a variety of other fields.
+The program combines a liberal arts education with the ethics, values, and skills needed to pursue career opportunities in law enforcement and various other fields.
+Students must complete 120 credits to earn their degree, 48 of which are program-specific.
+Courses are delivered in both asynchronous and synchronous formats using the Desire2Learn learning management platform.
+They may include live and recorded lectures, assigned readings and essays, research projects, and interactive activities.
 Students have the opportunity to complete a summer internship before their senior year to gain valuable hands-on training.
+All degree-seeking students are eligible for this program.
+Applications are accepted year-round.
+Prospective students must submit their transcripts and test scores for review.
+Those who have previously completed the Minnesota Transfer Curriculum can apply their general education credits toward their degree.
+While enrolled, students can take advantage of tutoring and writing resources, mental health counseling, and career services.

 #4 Park University